 What we did best as an extended family was sit around large tables filled with delicious food cooked from the heart.
 I also recall, going on family picnics to hill stations and having baskets and baskets with lots of tiffin’s filled with delicious food, travel with us.
 We were that family that even carried a portable stove and warmed our food and ate from steel plates (my grandma would say paper plates, didn’t make the food taste good ).
 I recall my mom or one of the aunts or uncles making delicious steaming hot chai after our meals on such picnics.
 What I remember most, was our food was always fresh, cooked with love and hence tasted delicious.

 Moving to Canada...

 This is when I became interested in why food tasted so different in different countries, despite following my mother’s recipe.
-A simple “Dhal” (lentil soup), didn’t taste anything like my moms, even though I followed her exact recipe.
-I started looking more in food, how it was grown, harvested, stored and the real nutrients of food before and after it was cooked.
+A simple “Dhal” (lentil soup), didn’t taste anything like my mom's, even though I followed her exact recipe.
+I started looking more into food, how it was grown, harvested, stored and the real nutrients of food, before and after it was cooked.
 I became very interested in food as way to heal our bodies and minds and not just to sustain us.